o3de/o3de.org/content/docs/contributing/to-docs/style-guide/format.md

 toc: true
 ---

-The **Open 3D Engine (O3DE)** documentation is written in **Markdown syntax**.
+The **Open 3D Engine (O3DE)** documentation is written in **Goldmark Markdown syntax**.
+[Goldmark](https://github.com/yuin/goldmark) is a Markdown parser, which Hugo uses.

 With Markdown, sometimes there are multiple methods to achieve the same result.
 For example, you can enclose words in underscores (`_`) or asterisks (`*`) to create italics.
 In these situations, it is best to use one method throughout the documentation.
 To keep both the documentation Markdown source files, and the O3DE documentation on-page presentation consistent, adhere to the following basic documentation standards.

 ## Topic headings